-This is why many owners of home coffee machines, such as Keurig, Nespresso, Gaggia, etc, start searching info for the ingredients of those special solutions.
+This is why many owners of home coffee machines, such as Keurig, Nespresso, Gaggia, etc, start looking for more information on what are the ingredients of those special solutions.

-Of course, we want to find out whether we can actually make such a product by ourselves at home or substitute it with a cheaper alternative.
+Of course, we want to find out whether we can actually make such a product by ourselves at home, or at least substitute it with a cheaper alternative.